 How can I keep my rights as a European Citizen after 1st January 2021?

 UK citizens wishing to move to Portugal after 1st January 2021 may apply for Non-Habitual Resident Status.
-This regime offers exemption from taxation for most income obtained abroad for a period of ten years, provided that they have not been considered residents in Portugal in the last five years.
+This regime offers exemption from taxation for most income obtained abroad for ten years, provided that they have not been considered residents in Portugal in the last five years.

 It should be reinforced that from 1st January 2022, the rules on access to the Portuguese Golden Visa Programme will change, as can be read here.
-Thus, it is advisable that those who are interested begin the process as soon as possible to enjoy lower values.
+Thus, those who are interested should begin the process as soon as possible to enjoy lower values.

 They can also explore other visa options and residence permits available in the country.
 Find all the options here.